-This post is an adaption of the original article written by PayU CHRO Priya Cherian: “The redefined role of HR in a post-covid era.”
+This post is adapted from its original article written by PayU CHRO Priya Cherian: “The redefined role of HR in a post-covid era.”

 The outbreak of the COVID-19 pandemic and introduction of social distancing measures this Spring forced companies and employees around the world to quickly adapt to working remotely – a development which caught many industries unprepared.
 While the tech and IT sectors have long embraced the idea of working remotely, other sectors needed to quickly adapt to create the infrastructure necessary for employees to work efficiently from home.